OfficeDev/office-js-helpers/README.md

     .then(function (token) { /* Facebook Token */ })
     .catch(function(error) { /* handle error here */ });
 ```
+If the user, rejects the grant to the application then you will receive an error in the `catch` function.

 #### Getting a cached token
 By default the tokens are cached to the LocalStorage and upon expiry the AuthDialog is invoked again.
 You can also pass the `force` parameter as `true` as the second input to `authenticator.authenticate()` to re-authenticate the user.